cilium/cilium/Documentation/cmdref/cilium-operator_hive_dot-graph.md

-      --operator-pprof-address string                        Address that pprof listens on (default "localhost") --operator-pprof-port uint16                           Port that pprof listens on (default 6061) --operator-prometheus-serve-addr string                Address to serve Prometheus metrics (default ":9963") --skip-crd-creation                                    When true, Kubernetes Custom Resource Definitions will not be created
+      --operator-pprof-address string                        Address that pprof listens on (default "localhost") --operator-pprof-port uint16                           Port that pprof listens on (default 6061) --operator-prometheus-serve-addr string                Address to serve Prometheus metrics (default ":9963") --policy-secrets-namespace string                      Namespace where secrets used in TLS Interception will be synced to. (default "cilium-secrets")
+      --skip-crd-creation                                    When true, Kubernetes Custom Resource Definitions will not be created
       --validate-network-policy                              Whether to enable or disable the informational network policy validator (default true)
 ```